- Natasha Awais-Dean

 This project aims to bridge the gap between traditional art history scholarship and archaeological work to provide a strong social and historical context for jewellery and men in Tudor and Jacobean England.

-At its core is the early-modern European jewellery collection in the department of Prehistory and Europe.
+At its core is the early-modern European jewellery collection in the department of Britain, Europe and Prehistory.
 By combining object analysis with evidence from documentary, literary, archival and visual sources, this project will provide a new context for these holdings.
 Finds continually reported through the 1996 Treasure Act will also be integrated to demonstrate the importance of jewellery for men across all social levels.

 In 2010, a group of early-career silversmiths were invited to take inspiration from the British Museum's Renaissance jewels to create modern pieces considering the attributes and preoccupations of a twenty-first century man.